-School Nursing Consultant
+School Nursing Consultants

-The school receives nursing support through the Litchfield Public School system.
+The school receives nurse and doctor consultant support through the Litchfield Public School system.
 They provide our standing medical orders, review our policies, carry out yearly vision and hearing screenings, and are available on an as-needed basis to deal with questions relating to student health issues.